 This gentleman is asking, why is the cup of wine diminished by drops at the Seder?
-Which means that this person has heard that the significance of the drops that we remove from our cup at the seder is that the suffering of the wicked is a diminishing of our happiness.
+Which means that this person has heard that the significance of the drops that we remove from our cup at the Seder is that the suffering of the wicked is a diminishing of our own happiness.

 Now, I want to tell you people something that will come in handy.
 There are many explanations that have been invented to suit the modern taste.
 But at this table (the Rav zatzal banged on the table) the principle is that we’re suiting nobody’s taste except the truth.